Axelph237/Vega-Sector/Misc Ideas.md

 		- Tunnels were made by the taming of some large subterranean creature
 		- These creatures are now extinct and the civilization gone
 		- But ruins remain
+		- Current creatures:
+			- Enormous moth-like insects with long proboscises that can tap into underground reservoirs to extract water.
+Their iridescent wings filter and refract the ambient light, providing an otherworldly spectacle.
+			- Giant ants that cultivate fungi around geothermal vents, using the heat to stimulate the growth of luminescent mushrooms.
+They have a complex caste system and navigate through the tunnels with exceptional teamwork.
 	- Volcano
 	- Ocean
 		- Counter shading